-We combined smart and stylish, custom designed furnishings with just enough 1960s ‘Motor Inn kitsch’ to create a fun, whimsical atmosphere at La Luna Inn.
-In addition to offering views of the Golden Gate Bridge, our Marina location is close to many San Francisco sites and attractions – including the Palace of Fine Arts, Crissy Field, the Presidio National Park, and Union Street shopping, restaurants, and nightlife.
+We combined smart and stylish, custom designed furnishings with just enough 1960s ‘Motor Inn kitsch’ at La Luna Inn.
+Our goal was to create a fun, whimsical atmosphere at La Luna.
+In addition to offering views of the Golden Gate Bridge, we have some awesome places nearby.
+Our Marina location is close to many San Francisco sites and attractions – including the Palace of Fine Arts.
+Also close is Crissy Field, the Presidio National Park, and Union Street shopping, restaurants, and nightlife.

 Hotel Amenities and Services

 - Complimentary muffins, breads, coffee, tea and juices served every morning in the lobby

 San Francisco is a cornucopia of special interests and attractions, from its time-honored bridge to the enshrouded island, home of the legendary Alcatraz penitentiary.
 Golden Gate Park offers visitors over one thousand acres of public grounds, bordering urban vibes ripe for the sightseer.
 Frequent the Mission District’s yield of star-studded restaurants or find your way through Chinatown for traditional dim sum.
 Nostalgic for the past?
 Meander Haight-Ashbury or ride a cable car.
 Shop Union Square or peruse the boutiques on Fillmore.
 Meander the hundreds of surprising nooks throughout this beloved city.
 La Luna Inn offers affordable and comfortable lodging at the threshold of it all.